bjodah/pycvodes/README.rst

    'lapack,blas'

-If you use ``pip`` to install ``pycvodes`` note that you will need to install sundials (and its development headers, with cvodes enabled) prior to installing pycvodes.
+If you use ``pip`` to install ``pycvodes`` note that you will need to install sundials (and its development headers, with cvodes & lapack enabled) prior to installing pycvodes.

 Examples
 --------